 In addition to the participants shown above, there are a number of participants for whom a refund of their account balance is still due.
-Based on discussions with the Employee Benefits Office, we decided to recognize 40% of the reported account balances as of October 1, 2006.
-There are approximately 6,114 participants with balances due.
-These balances are small and only represent about \$3.0 million of the actuarial liability.
+Based on discussions with the Employee Benefits Office, we decided to recognize 100% of the reported account balances as of October 1, 2007.
+There are approximately 20,426 participants with balances due.
+These balances represent about \$11.4 million, or 1.4% of the actuarial liability.
+In prior years, only 40% of these participants were recognized for purposes of the valuation.